Fundament-Software/scopes/doc/docs/module-core.md

 *fn*{.property} `binary-operator`{.descname} (*&ensp;symbol lhsT rhsT&ensp;*)[](#scopes.fn.binary-operator "Permalink to this definition"){.headerlink} {#scopes.fn.binary-operator}

-:   for an operation performed on two argument types, of which only
+:   For an operation performed on two argument types, of which only
     the left type can provide a suitable candidate, find a matching operator function.
 This function only works inside a spice macro.

 *fn*{.property} `binary-operator-r`{.descname} (*&ensp;rsymbol lhsT rhsT&ensp;*)[](#scopes.fn.binary-operator-r "Permalink to this definition"){.headerlink} {#scopes.fn.binary-operator-r}

-:   for an operation performed on two argument types, of which only
+:   For an operation performed on two argument types, of which only
     the right type can provide a suitable candidate, find a matching operator function.
 This function only works inside a spice macro.